netdata/netdata/docs/monitor/view-active-alerts.md

 From this tab you can view all the configurations for all potential alerts in your War Room.
 Each row concerns one alert, and it provides information about it in the rest of the table columns.

-You can control which columns are visible by using the gear icon in the right-hand side.
+You can control which columns are visible by using the gear icon on the right-hand side.

 Similarly to the previous tab, you can see the silencing status of an alert, while also being able to dig deeper and show the configuration for the alert and ask the [Netdata Assistant](https://github.com/netdata/netdata/blob/master/docs/cloud/netdata-assistant.md) for help.